Tenos-ai/Tenos-Flux-Merge/README.md

 # Tenos.ai Merge Node (FLUX) for ComfyUI

-The Tenos.ai Merge Node is a powerful custom node for ComfyUI designed for merging Stable Diffusion models, with a special focus and block definitions tailored for the **FLUX.1 Dev model architecture**.
+The Tenos.ai Merge Node is a powerful custom node for ComfyUI designed for merging Flux Diffusion models, with a special focus and block definitions tailored for the **FLUX.1 Dev model architecture**.
 It offers a variety of merge methods and allows fine-grained, block-specific control over how much each model contributes to the final merged result.

 ## Key Features